Skip to main content

 Get a Free One-On-One Nutrition Consultation

-You may want to ask your doctor to refer you to a dietitian or a nutritionist for specific advice and guidance.
-A registered dietitian (RD) has academic and accredited internship experience, has successfully passed the national credentialing exam and maintains ongoing continuing education and professional development in accordance with the Commission on Dietetic Registration.
+You may want to ask your doctor to refer you to a dietitian for specific advice and guidance.
+A registered dietitian (RD), also called a registered dietitian nutritionist (RDN), has academic and accredited internship experience, has successfully passed the national credentialing exam and maintains ongoing continuing education and professional development in accordance with the Commission on Dietetic Registration.
 Dietitians may refer to themselves as nutritionists, but not all nutritionists are dietitians.
 The terms "nutritionist" and "dietitian" are often incorrectly used interchangeably.

 You can also find a registered dietitian through the Academy of Nutrition and Dietetics.
 And remember to check your health plan to determine whether it provides coverage for a dietitian's services.